Southern Silk Road: Through Khotan: The Route

 There is little doubt that any east-west route would have passed through Anxi and Dunhuang, before dividing to the northern and southern routes around the Taklamakan Desert.
 Letters, such as one from the king of Khotan giving his daughter to the ruling family of Dunghuang in AD 941, suggest that the links between these areas were strong.
 From Dunhuang the most likely route would go to Miran (which became a Tibetan city, from which numerous written records from the late seventh and eighth century AD have been recovered).
 From Miran the route probably moved from one oasis or river valley to the next, along the foothills of the mountains, through sites such as Charklik, Waxxari, Charchan, Endere, Mingfeng, and Niya to Khotan.
 The route after that probably included Pishan and Yarkand before reaching Kashgar.

 The elevation of the routes is relatively high on the slope, with a relatively small change in altitude (an average of 0.7%, -0.6% except at the extremities)., important as the slope would be an important factor for animals carrying heavy packs.
 Khotan is situated in a pleasant valley that probably protected it from harsh weather.

 One of the most useful maps for Khotan's oases is still Stein's, which shows how green and prosperous Khotan could be.

 Was it a linear route?

 The general assumption that the Silk Roads connected east and west is an over-simplification.
-This southern Taklamakan route also connected with trans-Tibetan plateau routes linking Central and South Asia.
+This southern Taklamakan route also connected with trans-Tibetan Plateau routes linking Central and South Asia.
 In addition, the modern hydrology visible on Google Earth suggests a number of south to north courses through the desert; for example from Yotkan to Aksu through Mazar-tagh.
 The maps published by Aurel Stein also show that movement was not just from east to west, but from south to north as well.
-However Mazar-tagh is far from the usually accepted Silk Road, in the middle of the desert: there has to be a reason for it being there.